How It Works

 - We don’t take any equity in your company.
 Plain and simple.

 - The $100,000 award does not need to be repaid if the company isn’t successful.
-(And if your company is successful you need only repay up to the award amount.)
+And if your company is successful you need only repay up to the award amount.
+This award also must be matched dollar for dollar.

 One of the most important pieces of an Innovation Fund award is the creation and completion of project-based milestones.

 Every company that receives funding will need to set initial goals and benchmarks.
 The dissemination of money is tied to those milestones within the project, so entrepreneurs get portions of the funding as they meet their goals.
-This is one of the main ways we help companies use (relatively) small investments of up to $100,000 to make a big impact.
+This is one of the main ways we help companies use (relatively) small investments to make a big impact.
+We also require each award to be matched dollar for dollar, doubling the impact the Innovation Fund award can have on a startup's growth.

 - Entrepreneurs have a network of resources connecting their region’s entire entrepreneurial ecosystem.
 This helps them create achievable milestones and meet their goals for funding.